striking-thoughts/striking-thoughts.github.io/content/projects/perspective-wand/index.md

 showDate: true
 title: "Perspective Wand"
 slug: "perspective-wand"
 summary: "One of the mechanics of Superluminal reimagined in VR.
-It is a mind-bending to experience this in VR."
+THis game mechanic is mind-bending in VR."
 tags: ["Unity", "C#", "VR", "WebGL"]
 draft: false
 showTableOfContents: false